JWock82/Pynite/README.md

 * Phaenotyp (https://github.com/bewegende-Architektur/Phaenotyp) (https://youtu.be/shloSw9HjVI)

 # What's New?
+v1.2.1 (in progress)
+* Fixed shear wall thickness issues.
+The new `ShearWall` feature was not applying the wall thickness correctly.
+This has been fixed.

 v1.2.0
 * Added the ability to apply loads in steps in the `FEModel3D.analyze` method via the new `num_steps` keyword argument. `num_steps` defaults to 1, but if a higher number is used the load will be split into the specified number of steps and be applied incrementally.
 This can be very helpful when dealing with complex tension/compression-only scenarios that otherwise may have had trouble converging.
 Consider using 10 to 20 load steps when dealing with complex T/C-only models.
 The ability to perform step-wise analysis better approximates nonlinear load-displacement curves and sets `Pynite` up for future nonlinear analysis features.
 * Added P-&Delta; effects to vectorized results.
 Prior to this fix, member end forces and internal forces were being calculated correctly, but the P-&Delta; flag was not triggered in the methods that used vectorized results.
 Moment plots and moment arrays were the only items that were affected.
 Spot checking moments, and checking max/min moments were not affected.